JDGoldman/WebFormsWithBlazor/README.md

             Next
         End If
 ```

+### 2. Create a ClaimsPrincipal object
-And then, taking these Claims, create a new ClaimsPrincipal which can be used by the Blazor App:
+Taking the Claims created in step 1 above, create a new ClaimsPrincipal which can be used by the Blazor App:
 ```html
        Dim identity = New ClaimsIdentity(claims, CookieAuthenticationDefaults.AuthenticationType)
        Dim principal = New ClaimsPrincipal(identity)
 ```
+### 3. Create a DataProtector

-Next, create a DataProtector which will be used by both applications.
+Create a DataProtector which will be used by both applications.
 You need to set the ApplicationName for both applications to the same value, and you need to use the same values in both applications for the CreateProtector logic.

 ```html
         Dim provider = DataProtectionProvider.Create(New System.IO.DirectoryInfo(location),